Travelgate/documentation/kb/our-products/are-you-a-buyer/inventory/how-tos/how-to-edit-hotel-name.md

 1. Make sure the new name is **exactly the same** as the one provided on the hotel's official website.
 Just use the hotel name without any extra references such as the hotel chain.
 2. Check if your user role is **“Client” or “Client Admin”**.
 If it’s not, simply reach out to a team member who has these permissions.
-3. Submit a ticket in our Portal - Section [Tickets](https://app.travelgate.com/support) - to request permissions to modify a hotel name.
+3. Submit a Case in our Portal - Section [Support Portal](https://app.travelgate.com/support) - to request permissions to modify a hotel name.
 4. That’s it!
 Once our team processes your request, you’ll be able to manage this information directly.